Multiple myeloma: Initial

 thalidomide and lenalidomide.
 Lenalidomide causes more myelosuppression, and thalidomide causes more sedation.
 Chemotherapy-induced peripheral neuropathy and thrombocytopenia are major side effects of bortezomib."
+The addition of subcutaneous daratumumab to induction and consolidation therapy with bortezomib, lenalidomide, and dexamethasone, and to lenalidomide maintenance therapy, conferred improved progression-free survival among transplantation-eligible patients with newly diagnosed multiple myeloma.

 Treatment of related hyperviscosity syndrome may be required to prevent neurologic symptoms or kidney failure.

 Maintenance

 Most people, including those treated with ASCT, relapse after initial treatment.
 Maintenance therapy using a prolonged course of low-toxicity medications is often used to prevent relapse.
 A 2017 meta-analysis showed that post-ASCT maintenance therapy with lenalidomide improved progression-free survival and overall survival in people at standard risk.
 A 2012 clinical trial showed that people with intermediate- and high-risk disease benefit from a bortezomib-based maintenance regimen.

 Relapse

-Reasons for relapse include disease evolution, either from the selective pressure applied by treatment or by de novo mutations and/or if disease was inadequately represented in the initial biopsy.
+Reasons for relapse include disease evolution, either from the selective pressure applied by treatment or by de novo mutations and/or if the disease was inadequately represented in the initial biopsy.
 Relapse within the first 18 months of diagnosis is considered as functional high-risk multiple myeloma.
-Depending on the person's condition, the prior treatment modalities used and the duration of remission, options for relapsed disease include retreatment with the original agent, use of other agents (such as melphalan, cyclophosphamide, thalidomide, or dexamethasone, alone or in combination), and a second ASCT.
+Depending on the person's condition, the prior treatment modalities used, and the duration of remission, options for relapsed disease include retreatment with the original agent, use of other agents (such as melphalan, cyclophosphamide, thalidomide, or dexamethasone, alone or in combination), and a second ASCT.

 Later in the course of the disease, it becomes refractory (resistant) to formerly effective treatment.
 This stage is referred to as relapsed/refractory multiple myeloma (RRMM).
-Treatment modalities that are commonly use to treat RRMM include dexamethasone, proteasome inhibitors (e.g. bortezomib and carfilzomib), immunomodulatory imide drugs (e.g. thalidomide, lenalidomide, and pomalidomide), and certain monoclonal antibodies (e.g. against CD38 and CD319).
+Treatment modalities that are commonly used to treat RRMM include dexamethasone, proteasome inhibitors (e.g. bortezomib and carfilzomib), immunomodulatory imide drugs (e.g. thalidomide, lenalidomide, and pomalidomide), and certain monoclonal antibodies (e.g. isatuximab against CD38 or antibodies targeting CD319).
 Survival expectancy has risen in recent years, and new treatments are under development.

 Kidney failure in multiple myeloma can be acute (reversible) or chronic (irreversible).
 Acute kidney failure typically resolves when the calcium and paraprotein levels are brought under control.
 Treatment of chronic kidney failure is dependent on the type of kidney failure and may involve dialysis.

 Several newer options are approved for the management of advanced disease: